sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">Next, triple-click the home button.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">Next, triple-click the home button.
 This will give you options to restrict features within an app, as shown below.
 This is the best part of this feature, you may have already seen apps that lock other applications, but the ability to lock specific features within an app is new and different.
 Simply circle any areas of the screen you would like to make inaccessible.</span>
 		       </div>
 		     </div>